What we do

 - Track status updates for requests you submitted.

 - Find frequently asked information.

 The Philly311 contact center answers calls from 8 a.m. to 8 p.m., Monday through Friday.
+If you’re outside of Philadelphia, call (215)686-8686.
 The center is open to walk-ins from 8:15 a.m. to 4:15 p.m., Monday through Friday, excluding City holidays.
 The center is in room 167, and the closest entrance is on the West side of City Hall.

 After joining Philly311 in 2012, Graham Quinn oversaw the implementation and launch of the first Philly311 mobile app.
 The pioneering app received praise as City Paper’s 2012 Big Vision Award for its integration of Philly311’s Customer Relationship Management (CRM) system.

 Later in his tenure with Philly311, Quinn was instrumental in the next phase of CRM implementation in 2015.
 The change allowed Philly311 to offer the best customer experience possible by offering security, transparency, and efficiency with cloud technology.